 Levison Enterprises is proud to offer TAB in-house to meet your electronic assembly needs, no matter how big or small.

-We are an all-in-one ECM so after we create your circuit boards, we can also complete the rest of your assembly, from design to shipping directly to your client.
-Levison Enterprises is a small to medium sized build ECM, with a focus on quality.
-Let's talk about how we can put our quality to work for you.
+We are an all-in-one electronic manufacturer so after we create your circuit boards, we can also complete the rest of your assembly, from design to shipping directly to your client.
+Levison Enterprises is a small to medium-sized build ECM, with a focus on quality.
+Let’s talk about how we can put our quality to work for you.